 Short Bio – Fun

 Hi!
-I’m a mother, writer, lover, ballet dancer, swimmer…and so much more!
+I’m a mother, writer, lover, teacher, small business owner…and so much more!
 I love to write poetry, and that’s what’s been published the most, but I also blog, and write longer things like plays, novels, screenplays, and even a song or two.
 The truth is if I’m not writing and working on something creative, then I’m grumpy and sad and feel not quite human.
-Being busy is an addiction I’m working on, but it keeps me in classrooms, on stages and in my community passionately living the life of a feminist woman, proud of being a mother, poet and writer.
-I haven’t won any fancy awards and although that sometimes makes me cry, mostly it doesn’t mean much.
+Being busy is an addiction I’m working on, but it keeps me in classrooms, on stages and in my community passionately living the life of a feminist woman, proud mother, poet and writer.
+I haven’t won any fancy awards (yet) and although that sometimes makes me cry, mostly it doesn’t mean much.
 I write because I have to – it makes me feel wildly alive.
 And, at the heart of all I write is love.

 Short Bio – Poem